danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-23-storagecodable.md

 }
 ```

-Let's see how we can use `RawRepresentable` to make this possible.
+One way that we can make this work, is to take a look at the `RawRepresentable` protocol.

 ## The inspiration to this solution

-In her [article]({{page.post}}), Natalia uses the `RawRepresentable` support that was added in iOS 15, by making arrays and dictionaries that contain `Codable` types implement the protocol:
+In her [article]({{page.post}}), Natalia makes arrays and dictionaries that contain `Codable` types implement the `RawRepresentable` protocol with these array and dictionary extensions:

 ```swift
 extension Array: RawRepresentable where Element: Codable {